rybalkinsd/atom/tasks/bomberman-infrastructure/README.md

 	`connect` to the exact game using `gameId` and `name`

 	At some poing Matchmaker starts the game with `gameId`.
-	In general it should be when nuber of connected players equals to number of players that should play in one game.
+	In general it should be when number of connected players equals to number of players that should play in one game.

 	Specification
 	```